kimruddock/pawelgrzybek.github.io/_posts/2015-03-31-top-picks-2015-march.md

 ---
 title: Top picks - 2015 March
-excerpt: Internet is full of interesting, useful or funny things.
-I would like to share with you my top picks from this month.
+excerpt: Staying up to date in web industry is a difficult and time consuming task.
+I would like to share with you my top finds from the past month.
 ---

 ## Frontend Guidelines